harbur/laptop/README.md

 What it sets up
 ---------------

+* [Homebrew] for package management with [Homebrew Services] addon to manage services.
 * [Git] for version control
 * [Zsh] a beautiful terminal
 * [VirtualBox] to run VMs